gabsoft/lazyload--vtex/README.md

 <!-- Images -->
 <img data-src="IMAGE_URL" src="data:image/gif;base64,R0lGODdhAQABAPAAAMPDwwAAACwAAAAAAQABAAACAkQBADs=" class="lazy">
 ```
-You can use the following classes to custom style:
+You can use the following classes on image tag &#60;img&#62; to custom style:

 ```css
 .lazy{ /* Uses when element isn't visible */ }